magit/magit/README.md

 If you are using an Emacs version before 24.3, then you also have to install `cl-lib` and tell `make` where to find it.

-You can also do so manually.

-    $ emacs -Q --batch -L . -L /path/to/DEPENCENCY -f batch-byte-compile *.el
-    $ makeinfo -o magit.info magit.texi
-    $ install-info --dir=dir magit.info

 Then add this to you init file:

 ```lisp